Mitel late last week acquired Inter-Tel for $723 million, heralding a new trend of consolidation that will better...

 In a statement, Mitel CEO Don Smith said: "By bringing together the unique strengths of each company, this transaction accelerates our growth strategy.
 Inter-Tel's achievements, particularly in North America, include creating successful managed service offerings that we intend to extend to Mitel's resellers and customers worldwide.
 Mitel's scalable solutions and broad geographic reach will drive growth in the large enterprise sector, complementing recent moves by Inter-Tel to expand its addressable market."

-Yankee Group senior vice president Zeus Kerravala said the
+Yankee Group senior vice president Zeus Kerravala said the acquisition, which he billed "a consolidation play," is a sign of things to come.

 "It gives Mitel a very strong footprint in the SMB space, although I think Mitel's vision and technology were much better," he said, adding, "Inter-Tel had a decent size channel."